ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | `10iops-tier` - Demanding storage workloads - Data intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics.| 10 IOPS/GB | 10 - 4,800 GB | 3,000 - 48,000 | 256 KB |
 {: caption="Table 2.
 IOPS tier profiles and performance levels for each tier" caption-side="bottom"}

-Max IOPS for all tiered profiles starts at 3,000 IOPS.
+Max IOPS for all volume profiles from the _tiered_ family starts at 3,000 IOPS.
 Max IOPS then increases, based on the storage tier and volume size, up to the Max IOPS in Table 2.
 While you can't customize the IOPS value of a volume with a tiered profile, you can change the volume to another tiered profile and adjust the IOPS that way.

-### Custom IOPS profile
+### Custom volume profile
 {: #custom}

 Custom IOPS is a good option when you have well-defined performance requirements that do not fall within a predefined IOPS tier.
 You can customize the IOPS by specifying the total IOPS for the volume within the range for its volume size.
 You can provision volumes with IOPS performance from 100 IOPS to 48,000 IOPS, based on volume size.